 Heat the oven to 375°F. To make the croutons, place the sliced bread on a rimmed baking sheet and brush one side with the olive oil.
 Sprinkle with the salt and garlic powder and bake in the oven until both sides are golden brown, about 12 minutes total, turning the croutons over midway through.
 Remove from the oven and set aside to cool.

 Whisk the dressing ingredients together in a large salad bowl.
 Add the lettuce and hearts of palm and toss to coat with the dressing.
-Top with the croutons and spiced almonds and finish with a little grated Parmesan.
+Top with the croutons and spiced almonds and finish with a little grated Parmesan or nutritional yeast.

 You know the bread ends and heels you’re always throwing away?
 They’re perfect for turning into croutons and breadcrumbs.
 So save them up in a gallon size resealable freezer bag, toss them with a little oil and salt, and toast in the oven for a crunchy freebie.